Understanding Trauma

 • Numbing or Feeling Nothing

-• Impulsivity - self-destructivness
+• Impulsivity - self-destructiveness

 • Insomnia or Hypersomnia